chiffa/BioFlow/dev_log.rst

-    => Currently the percentages are managed by log.info(calls) => Providing an in-line update would require a print(<log message>, end='\r') => Change log management so that the info gets logged into a file without rising to the surface and couple all the log.debug with a "print"
+    => Currently the percentages are managed by log.info(calls) => Providing an in-line update would require a print(<log message>, end='\r') => Change log management so that the info gets logged into a file without rising to the surface and couple all the log.info with a "print"

+ - TODO: [SANITY] Logs:
+    => DONE: Pull the logs and internal dumps into the ~/bioflow directory => IGNORE: Hide away the overly verbose info logs into debug logs.

- - TODO: fold the p-values into the GO_GDF export in the same way we do it for the interactome
+ - TODO: [USABILITY] fold the p-values into the GO_GDF export in the same way we do it for the interactome

+ - PTCH: [SANITY] allow user to configure where to store intermediates and inputs/outputs
+ - DONE: [SANITY] move configs somewhere saner: ~/bioflow/ directory seems to be a good start
+ - PTCH: [CRICITAL] MATPLOTLIB DOES NOT WORK WITH CURRENT DOCKERFILE IF FIGURE IS CREATED => figures are not created.
+ - DONE: [CRITICAL] ascii in gdf export crashes (should be solved with Py3's utf8)

 Bigger refactors
 ****************

+ - TODO: [FEATURE] [DECIDE IF IMPLEMENT] add flow calculation for real samples saving to mongodb, + buffering (if unchanged InteractomeInstance and other secondary formatting, just retrieve the flow from the database)

  - TODO: [REFACTOR] refactor the entire edge typing upon insertion, retrieval upon construction of laplacian/adjacency matrix and setting of Laplacian weights